JacobMrox/Resident-Evil-3-Biohazard-3-Classic-Rebirth-HD-Mod-Loader/README.md

 * You place the new high-resolution file in the matching location.
 E.G. if it was "mod_hd/dump/bgd/XXXXXX.webp" then the updated/modded/upscaled version goes in "mod_hd/hires/bgd/" in other words, the full path would become "mod_hd/hires/bgd/XXXXXX.webp".

-# Custom DLL / Future Updates
+# Source code / Custom DLL / Future Updates

+This project wouldn't be possible without Classic Rebirth by Gemini/Loboto3, and it is directly built on and using the [RE3 Mod SDK](Gemini-Loboto3/RE3-Mod-SDK) source code provided by Gemini to allow creation of such mods and other game altering functionalities through the RE3/BIO3 Classic Rebirth patch.

-A source code will be provided for those who would like to create a custom mod dll for use with their own mods, to load hires textures for said mod, all you would need to do is change mod_hd lines (few ones in hacks.cpp) and build!
+A source code may/will be provided for those who would like to create a custom mod dll for use with their own mods, to load hires textures for said mod, all you would need to do is change mod_hd lines (few ones in hacks.cpp) and build!
 Then copy the provided dll in project_dir/Debug and use it with your mod_folder, just make sure the module section of your manifest.txt (in your mod_folder) refers to said dll.

 Future update: There is also the possibility to make it work with just about any mod_folder, like mod_nemesis or mod_lon.